-Innovation is the lifeblood of modern economies and a key competitive advantage for firms.
+Innovation is the lifeblood of modern economies.
 At the same time, the ultimate success of a new offering, whether a product or service, is fraught with uncertainties.
-The development and marketing of new products and services is therefore one of the most critical challenges and daunting tasks faced by any firm.
+For example, 30,000 new consumer products are launched every year and 95% of them fail.
+Thus, the development and marketing of new products, services and processes is one of the most critical challenges and daunting tasks faced by any firm.
 This course covers different stages of the development and marketing process, from opportunity identification to launch.

-Upon completion of the course, students will have knowledge of:
+On completion of this course, students will have knowledge of:

-Innovation idea generation and selection in firms and the possibilities of involving consumers in these processes;
+Innovation idea generation, the selection in firms and the possibilities of involving consumers (e.g., co-creation, crowdsourcing) in these processes;

 Innovation introduction and take-off;

-Diffusion of a new product or service among consumers;
+Diffusion of new products or services to consumers;